Information controller, who are we?

 - Paper-based records should not be left where they can be accessed by unauthorized persons and can not be removed from the designated office premises without explicit permission.
 As soon as paper documents are no longer required for ongoing customer support work, they must be destroyed in accordance with the established procedure / rules and the relevant protocol.

-- Personal data may be erased or destroyed only in accordance with the Data Storage and Destruction Procedure (GDPR_PROC_07).
+- Personal data may be erased or destroyed only in accordance with the Data Deletion Procedure .
 Paper records that have reached the date of storage must be cut and destroyed as "confidential waste".
 Hard disk data on redundant PCs must be deleted or disks destroyed according to established rules / procedures.

 - The processing of personal data "outside the office" represents a potentially greater risk of loss, theft or violation of personal data.
 The staff must be specifically authorized to process data outside the controller's premises.